altocodenl/tagaway/readme.md

 - pivt:ID (set): list of all the tags belonging to a piv.

+- hashtag:USERNAME:HASH (set): list of all the tags belonging to pivs with a hash HASH.
+This will exist only if the user has one or more other users sharing a piv with a hash HASH that have one or more tags and, at the same time, the user has no piv with hash HASH.

+- taghash:USERNAME:TAG (set): list of all of the hashes belonging to a given tag, for all the pivs not owned by `USERNAME` that are tagged with that tag.
+The taghash sets contain the same information than the hashtag sets.

-- tag:USERNAME:TAG (set): piv ids.
+- tag:USERNAME:TAG (set): piv ids that belong to that tag.

 - tags:USERNAME (set): list of all tags created by the user.
-Does not include tags shared with the user.
+Does not include tags shared with the user, nor `a::` or `u::`, but it does include geotags and date tags.

-- shm:USERNAME (set): USERA:TAG, USERB:TAG (shared with me)
+- shm:USERNAME (set): USERNAMEA:TAG, USERNAMEB:TAG (shared with me)

-- sho:USERNAME (set): USERA:TAG, USERB:TAG (shared with others)
+- sho:USERNAME (set): USERNAMEA:TAG, USERNAMEB:TAG (shared with others)

 - download:ID (string): stringified object of the shape `{username: ID, pivs: [{owner: ID, id: ID, name: STRING}, {...}, ...]}`.
 Expires after 5 seconds.